openware/yellow-org/docs/what-is-yellow.md

 ### Non-Custodial

-Transferring your assets to the Exchange is replaced with a Metamask connection.
+Transferring your assets to the Exchange is replaced with a MetaMask connection.
 Your funds are secured using a multi-signature smart contract on the blockchain.
 You can fully audit the assets held by the exchange.

 ### Access to Market Pairs